seanwhs/AI-for-Everyone---Your-New-Superpower/slides/presentation-outline.md

 **Slide 7 – Group Activity: Exploring LLMs**
 *Goal:* Dive into LLM applications and limitations.

-* **Instructions:** Break into small groups.
-Each group will get a task that uses an LLM (via Gemini or NotebookLM).
-Your task is to create a prompt for the AI tool and evaluate the result.
+* **Instructions:** Break into groups.
+Each group will use either **Gemini** or **NotebookLM** to:

-  * Examples:

   * Write a summary of a news article.
   * Generate a creative poem on a random topic.
   * Summarize a scientific article.
-* Afterward, each group will share their prompt and result with the class.
+* After 15 minutes, each group will present their prompt and the result.

 **Trainer Tip:** Discuss how the quality of the prompt impacts the AI’s output.